SDG 17 - Partnerships for the Goals

 The Szarvas Arboretum can be a special place for students in higher education to supplement their theoretical knowledge acquired during their BSc or MSc studies or to complete a work placement related to the foundation of their PhD research.
 Candidates are also welcome to apply for research topics and thesis topics for various studies in the field of arboretum.
 University students can explore impactful research opportunities in an arboretum, gaining hands-on experience while contributing to global sustainability goals.

-Here’s how various study areas connect with the Sustainable Development Goals (SDGs):
+Here’s how various study areas at MATE connect with SDGs:

 Habitat and Biodiversity Research - Contributing to SDG 15: Life on Land